EndangeredTurtoise/Mods/README.md

 To remove the mod, just copy your backup file into the Game Folder.

+All mods here will be tagged with both Version number and date to help clarify which is most suitable for you.

 And again, No reports when using mods.

 Thanks for reading <3